Vartika-Kulshreshtha/Engage-2022-Movie-Recommender-Engine/README.md

 * Hey There!
 If the movie that you are looking for is not auto-suggested.
 Just type the movie name in the search barand click on "Enter".
 You will be good to go eventhough if you made some typo errors.

-Take a look at the presentation: https://drive.google.com/file/d/19wOiJye__9Z2Er5bmdGEWCrBLjdQ4z7j/view?usp=sharing
+Take a look at the presentation: [Here >](https://drive.google.com/file/d/1NQpJCgtzTNenonXvP0acgf9My9WykLgv/view?usp=sharing)

 ### Cosine Similarity used here: